Pratyush-Bhattacharya/cse15l-lab-reports/LabReport3.md

 ![image](Screenshot2024-02-13183658.png)

 In this case, `pattern` is `"chapter-*"`. `*` in programming generally means everything or all.
 Here, the file command is searching for all files or directories who's name begins with the pattern `"chapter-"`.
 This is a really good way for you to search for any file or directory if you remember only a part of the name, or to search for specific file extentions.
+Sources: (https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)

 ## `find <directory> -exec <command> {} \`